safops/MCBCMassacre/README.md

 # When in doubt, pray
 The following summary is very hard to believe.
 We ask that any reader who doubts any part of it to pray and ask for guidance.
 ***
 The following is a very brief summary of The Massacre at Mount Calvary Baptist Church on Todds Road in Lexington, KY.
-For a more detailed write up [click here](https://github.com/mission23/mission23/wiki/The-Massacre-at-Mount-Calvary-Baptist-Church).
+For a more detailed write up an SD the latest details [click here](https://github.com/mission23/mission23/wiki/The-Massacre-at-Mount-Calvary-Baptist-Church).
 ***
 On Sunday April 2nd, 2023 a CIA team led by Annie Jacobsen stormed Mount Calvary Baptist Church in Lexington, Kentucky near the end of the morning worship services.